How to use Figure.NZ and engage our services.

 Our approach works

-Data published on Figure.NZ is usable and gets used.
 As part of our data processing we create tables, charts and maps that are specially designed to be both user-friendly and accessible to all New Zealanders.
 Our data officers can create hundreds of charts in a single day.
-As part of this process, we create plain-language definitions for the terms your organisation uses, enabling every-day New Zealanders to really understand the data you collect.
+As part of this process, we create plain-language definitions for the terms your organisation uses, enabling everyday New Zealanders to really understand the data you collect.

-Your content is published to our web site and can be shared via social media and with other content partners like The Spinoff and Business NZ.
-We’re constantly exploring new ways to get New Zealanders engaged in data, from quizzes to billboards, to reports, to mainstream media like the New Zealand Herald.
+Your content is published to our web site and can be shared via social media and with our media partners like Stuff.
+We’re constantly exploring new ways to get New Zealanders engaged in data, from quizzes and radio segments, to videos and talks.

 Some examples of the data we’ve published being used: